CTEC3905-2022/lab-materials/lab-01.md

 A single mistake will cost you 2.5%, multiple mistakes will cost you 5%.

 Load the page into Google Chrome by opening the file in your file manager.
-If Google Chrome is not your default browser, you may want to set it to be the default (at least during the course of this module).
-Alternatively, with the file open in Atom, click and drag the tab at the top of the file and drop it as a new tab in Chrome (i.e. drop onto the tab container at the top of the Chrome window).
+Alternatively, with the file open in VSCode, click and drag the tab at the top of the file and drop it as a new tab in Chrome (i.e. drop onto the tab container at the top of the Chrome window).

 Play around a bit.
 Make some changes and see how they affect your page.
-Use `ctrl-R` to reload the page in your browser each time you make a change.
+Use `ctrl-R` in Chrome to reload the page in your browser each time you make a change.

 Check your code in the [HTML validator](https://validator.w3.org/) and correct any errors (repeat by validating each time you add more code).